 Spend a bit more and you could consider the Endurance SL R Series which starts from £2,499 with an Ultegra groupset.
 The name suggests long-distance comfort but the bike has been designed with aero in mind, with aero shaped tube profiles and a one-piece integrated handlebar and stem. /

-Spanish brand Orbea has moved over to disc brakes with an increased focus in recent years but its range shows a decent number of rim brake models priced from £1,299 to £7,199 when looking at the Orca range.
-Here’s the £1,999 Orca M20 i9 with a full carbon frame and fork and a Shimano Ultegra groupset.
+Basque country brand Orbea has moved over to disc brakes with an increased focus in recent years but its 2020 Orca range includes a number of rim brake models priced from £1,299 to £3,499.
+Here’s the £2,899 Orca M20 Team PWR with a full carbon frame and fork and a Shimano Ultegra groupset.

 Merida’s range of Reacto (aero) and Scultura (all-round) road bikers are fairly evenly split between disc and rim brakes.
 This Scultura Limited (£2,800) provides a clean and modern carbon frameset equipped with an Ulegra mechanical groupset and alloy wheels.